Liquidation is the way to formally close a Limited Company. If the company is insolvent the process is called Creditor’s Voluntary Liquidation (CVL).

 The directors will normally have already considered alternative rescue options such as additional investment or a Company Voluntary Arrangement (CVA).
 However these are not always viable.
 As such they may have no other option than to liquidate to protect their own position.

 Liquidation can also be used to close a company that is not insolvent.
-This would happen if the shareholders no longer want a company which has sufficient assets to pay its debts.
-This process is called Members Voluntary Liquidation.
+In these circumstances it is called an MVL (Members Voluntary Liquidation).
+It is used if shareholders no longer want a company which has sufficient assets to pay its debts.

 How to implement Creditor’s Voluntary Liquidation